Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Example: Single-valued version of 2F1 and double copy formula

 \subsection{The single-valued hypergeometric function}

 Recall the formula:

 for the single-valued (or `complex') version of the beta function \cite[\S 1.1]{BD2}.
 In view of \eqref{eq: 2F1 integral} we propose the following definition of a \emph{single-valued hypergeometric function}.
-We also define in single-valued of the function $G(a,b,c;y)$.
+We also define a single-valued of the function $G(a,b,c;y)$.

 \begin{defn} For generic values of $a,b,c$, the single-valued versions of $F$ and $G$ are given by:

 \end{defn}